plone/plone.app.multilingual/README.rst

     * Translation map
     * Google Translation Service integration
     * LinguaPlone migration
-    * Get rid of the legacy LP catalog patches as they are no longer needed

 2.0 (PLIP 13091)
 ----------------

-    * The fist version compatible with PLIP 13091 (https://dev.plone.org/ticket/13091)
+    * The first version compatible with PLIP 13091 (https://dev.plone.org/ticket/13091)
     * Update, get rid of legacy code and transfer some of the PAM logic to the Plone core (plone.app.i18n)